mdegat01/hassio-addons/loki/DOCS.md

 The absolute path to the CA certificate used to sign client certificates.
 If set, clients will be required to present a valid client-authentication certificate to connect to Loki (mTLS).

+### Option: `days_to_keep`

+Number of days of logs to keep, older logs will be purged from the index.
+If set, minimum is `2`, defaults to `30` if omitted.

+This value minus one is used to set `retention_period` in [table_manager_config][loki-doc-table-manager-config].
+We subtract one because Loki keeps one extra index period (`24h` in [default config][addon-default-config]).
+And the minimum exists because `0` tells Loki to keep tables indefinitely (and the addon to grow without bound).
+See [table manager][loki-doc-table-manager] for more information on how Loki stores data and handles retention.

+**Note**: This sets an environmental variable referenced in the [default config][addon-default-config].
+If you use `config_path` below it is ignored unless you reference the same variable.

 ### Option: `config_path`